SabreTools/MPF/CHANGELIST.md

 - Differentiate CD32 from CDTV (Deterous)
 - Skip warning line in Redumper log
 - Normalise Disc Titles in Submission Info (Deterous)
+- Fix information pulling for CleanRip and UIC

 ### 3.0.3 (2023-12-04)